 2014 Locations and Hours:

-The beach will be open daily between July 20th to August 19th, from 8:00 a.m. to midnight.
-In 2012, Paris Plages has three main locations: on the right bank of the Seine stretching from the Louvre to the Pont de Sully; along a stretch of the southern part of the River near the Port de la Gare station, and along the Quai de la Villette in northeastern Paris (19th arrondissement).
+The beach will be open daily between July 20th to August 18th, from 8:00 a.m. to midnight.
+In 2013, Paris Plages has three main locations: on the right bank of the Seine stretching from the Louvre to the Pont de Sully; along a stretch of the southern part of the River near the Port de la Gare station, and along the canal called the "Bassin de la Villette" (near metro Jaures/Stalingrad), in northeastern Paris (19th arrondissement).
 Scroll down for more details on each of the beaches and their highlights, from activities for kids and adults, dining, drinking, and entertaining.

 Accessibility to the Beaches: